wy82/Fast-Robots/docs/_pages/lab-8.md

   nav: "lab-8"
 ---

 The goal of this lab was to essentially put together the PID controller and Kalman filter to execute high speed stunts with the robot.

-In this instance, the focus was on driving quickly towards a wall about 3 m away, performing a flip, and then driving back as fast as possible back to the starting line.
+In this instance, the objective was to drive quickly towards a wall about 3 m away, perform a flip, and then drive back as fast as possible back to the starting line.

 ## Kalman Filter Speedup